-If the business does pay too much UK dividends in the year-end accounts, you will not go to jail for it.
-In the event that this occurs, you can do a dividend reversal and convert those director dividends into a director’s loan instead.
+If the business does pay too much UK dividends in the year-end accounts, you’ll not go to jail for it.
+In the event that this occurs, you can do a dividend reversal and convert those director dividends into a director’s loan instead as explained earlier.
 After doing this, you’ll have to repay the director’s loan to the company at a future date.
 The sooner that you repay this, the better it’ll be.

 Therefore, as a director, you can check your business profit levels.
 You can do this before you pay any company dividends from your business.
-If you cannot pay any dividends, you should wait until your business generates more profits.
+If you can’t pay any dividends, you should wait until your business generates more profits.
 You can then recheck this position at a later date.

 Tax office guidance and tax on overdrawn director loan accounts